 Drying herbs in a microwave is easy, but you need to make a few preparations first, just as you do with any drying method.
 First, pick your herbs when the morning dew has dried, and pick only those herbs that look fresh and clean.
 If there are still some dead leaves or browned patches, remove them when you get indoors.
-Check the plant material carefully for bugs and insects caterpillars.
+Check the plant carefully for bugs, insects and caterpillars.
 You don't want any wild life in your dried herb stocks!

 When the plants are dry, lay single sprigs side by side on paper towels.
 Cover with another paper towel and place on the glass tray of your microwave oven.
 Do one sheet at a time.

 Set the timer for two minutes and check your herbs when the timer pings.
 If you would like them a little drier, or they are not crumbly enough, give them another 30 seconds.
 When the herbs are ready they will crumble easily in your fingers.
 Store the crumbled herbs in clean dry jars or plastic containers.